matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Cloud HSM leverages Cloud KSM**

-- Cloud HSM is fully integrated with Cloud KSM.
+- Cloud HSM, fully integrated with Cloud KSM.
 - For the **Protection level**, specify **HSM**.

-**Attestation statements show that keys are protected**
+**Attestation statements show that keys protected**

 - For keys created in Cloud HSM, an attestation statement can be generated.
 - The attestation statement: